Planning Maps / Areas / Blue Mountains / Hawkesbury Heights

 Is Hawkesbury Heights flood-prone?

-Very little of Hawkesbury Heights carries a mapped flood overlay.
+Flood mapping covers Hawkesbury Heights and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Hawkesbury Heights bushfire-prone?